 A. Yes.
 The Division of Investment Management has taken temporary positions in the no-action letters described below, which funds affected by COVID-19 may find useful.

 In one letter, the staff addresses the ability of certain affiliates to purchase debt securities from a mutual fund, under the circumstances and subject to the conditions described in the letter.

 In addition, the Division of Investment Management, together with the Division of Corporation Finance, has published guidance to assist issuers (including registered investment companies and BDCs), shareholders, and other market participants affected by COVID-19 with meeting their obligations under the federal proxy rules with respect to shareholder meetings.
-The staff issued this guidance on March 13, 2020, and updated it on April 7, 2020.
+The staff issued this guidance on March 13, 2020, and updated it on April 7, 2020 and April 9, 2021.

 Signatures on electronic filings

 The Division of Investment Management, together with the Division of Corporation Finance and the Division of Trading and Markets, issued a statement, on March 24, 2020, providing staff views regarding the requirement in Rule 302(b) of Regulation S-T that each signatory to documents electronically filed with the SEC under the federal securities laws “manually sign a signature page or other document authenticating, acknowledging or otherwise adopting his or her signature that appears in typed form within the electronic filing.”
 This statement will remain in effect until a date specified in a public notice, which date will be at least two weeks from the date of the notice.

 In November 2020, the Commission issued a final rule to permit the use of electronic signatures in signature authentication documents required under Rule 302(b), subject to the conditions in the rule.
 The Commission also amended certain other rules and forms under the Securities Act of 1933, the Securities Exchange Act of 1934, and the Investment Company Act to allow the use of electronic signatures in other authentication documents.